 We were challenged to take a plain wood crate and make it Christmas festive.
 I bought three and plan to use them under my Christmas tree.
 BEFORE Box and Snowflakes First I spray painted the inside with Rustoleum’s Painter’s Touch 2x Ivory Bisque.
 Large wood snow flakes at Hobby Lobby were perfect for an accent.
 I spray painted them the same ivory bisque as the box interior and then sprinkled silver glitter on it to give it some pinache and then hung it on a nail on the box.
 It took a bit because it was 10 degrees outside and since I paint out on my front lawn, it was interesting to say the least.
 I painted a bit, brought it in to dry and took it out for more paint an hour later.
 After a dozen ins and outs, I finally got it painted.
 Anyone free to come clean out … Read more

 Greetings my Young Living peeps and other glass bottle throw-awayers… What do we do with all the glass bottles we use every day?
 Do you throw them away or recycle?
 The Ningxia Red bottles from Young Living are such nice bottles – heavy and nicely shaped.
 There are so many products that come in pretty bottles.
 Here is an upcycle glass jar/bottle project for you.
-Materials: Chalkboard spray paint Decorative rope or twine Beads or any sort of decorative bauble Just spray and decorate – do a couple of light coats so you don’t get drips.
-I used Chalkboard Black Spray Paint.
-(Affiliate link) The baker’s string came from Decor Steals online store – $7.50/roll.
-(Check out Decor Steals over on my side bar ——> ) I wrapped it around the bottle neck and threaded beads and a leaf from my jewelry making supplies.
-The options are unlimited – just … Read more
+Materials: Chalkboard spray paint (my preferred brand) Decorative rope or twine Beads or any sort of decorative bauble Just spray and decorate – do a couple of light coats so you don’t get drips.
+I sprayed the bottle with chalkboard spray paint.
+And then wrapped around the neck with decorative baker’s string.
+I wrapped it around the bottle neck and threaded beads and a leaf from my jewelry making supplies.
+The options are unlimited – just play with your design until you are satisfied. … Read more

 Simple DIY – Repurposed Decor DO YOU REPURPOSE OR DO YOU JUST TOSS?
 A little bit of money, a little bit of time and a little bit of ingenuity… I’ve added a few little things to welcome fall into my home.
 I bought on clearance a bulletin board that a graduate would use at an open house and changed it into a jewelry holder.
 Simple changes can easily repurpose items.
 Ever heard the expression, “One man’s junk is another man’s treasure”?
 It’s true!
 The graduate bulletin board was originally $35.00 at Kohls and I got it for $3.50 on clearance.
 Don’t ya just love Kohls?
 At the time I wasn’t sure what I would use them for; I thought I could give one or two to someone for Christmas, and maybe use one in the church office.
 But now that I’ve discovered another use for them (I bought … Read more